AnantharamanLab/METABOLIC/README.md

 1. The genome files should end with ".fasta"; The protein files should end with ".faa".
 These files should be in one single folder, which you will use as an argument for the option "-in-gn" in the Perl script "perl METABOLIC_v1.3.pl" (See example at end of page)

-2. The "-o" option requires inputting a text file to show the path of where the metagenomic reads are located.
+2. The "-o" or "-r" option requires inputting a text file to show the path of where the metagenomic reads are located.
 The metagenomics reads refer to the metagenomic read datasets that you used to generate the MAGs.
 A sample for this txt is as follows:
 ```
 #Reads pair name with complete pathway:
 /slowdata/Reads/METABOLIC_test_reads/SRR3577362_sub_1.fastq,/slowdata/Reads/METABOLIC_test_reads/SRR3577362_sub_2.fastq